 California Waterfowl Hunt Program

-More than 22,000 Youths and Families Reached
+More than 25,000 Youths and Families Reached

 Training Tomorrow’s Leaders

-College hunter camp provided an exciting opportunity to 15 UC Davis students destined to become wildlife managers who had no firsthand experience with hunting.
+- College hunter camp provided an exciting opportunity to 15 UC Davis students destined to become wildlife managers who had no firsthand experience with hunting.

-College students and recent graduates are getting their start at California Waterfowl through college chapter activities and internships, several in partnership with the Fish and Wildlife Service and the National Wildlife Refuge system.
+- College students and recent graduates are getting their start at California Waterfowl through college chapter activities and internships, several in partnership with the Fish and Wildlife Service and the National Wildlife Refuge system.

-Eleven high school students spent three days at Art Camp hosted at the Sacramento National Wildlife Refuge in partnership with Pacific Flyway Decoy Association studying waterfowl biology, the refuge system, Junior Duck Stamps, and learning from professionals about Photoshop, wildlife photography, field sketching, decoy carving, hunters as conservationists, duck calling, how to process a duck, and more.
+- High school students spent three days at Art Camp hosted at the Sacramento National Wildlife Refuge in partnership with Pacific Flyway Decoy Association studying waterfowl biology, the refuge system, Junior Duck Stamps, and learning from professionals about Photoshop, wildlife photography, field sketching, decoy carving, hunters as conservationists, duck calling, how to process a duck, and more.

 Sharing a Love for Hunting

-Our Partnering for Pintail Program is working to provide Pacific Flyway waterfowl managers with improved data and harvest models, supporting sound science and equitable hunter opportunity.
+- Our Partnering for Pintail Program is working to provide Pacific Flyway waterfowl managers with improved data and harvest models, supporting sound science and equitable hunter opportunity.